NiraOfficial/niraclient/README.md

 There are two main components:
 #### niraclient.py
 Includes the API calls themselves.
 Inline documentation can be found in the file.
-Documentation of the class can be found at https://apidocs.nira.app/niraclient.html
+HTML documentation of the class can be found at https://apidocs.nira.app/niraclient.html
 #### niracmd.py
 A commandline nira client that utilizes `niraclient.py` for some common tasks like asset uploads.
 Run it with `--help` for usage details.